 Male Breast Reduction Procedure

-Following male breast reduction surgery, patients will experience some bruising, swelling, and discomfort.
-This discomfort usually dissipates after a few days and can be reduced with prescribed medication.
-To help reduce swelling, an elastic pressure garment should be worn day and night for about two weeks, and at night for several weeks after that.
-Swelling and any skin discoloration will partially subside after a week or two.
+Patients experience some bruising, swelling, and discomfort in the first few days after surgery.
+To help reduce swelling, an elastic compression garment should be worn for about two weeks.
+Swelling and skin discoloration subside over several weeks.

-As with all surgical procedures, male breast reduction surgery contains a possibility of complication.
-Although rare, these complications include:
+As with all surgical procedures, there are some risks of male breast reduction surgery.
+Some of the risks include:

 - Skin injury